NihadZeidan/reading-notes/README.md

 # reading-notes

-### Growth Mindset I see it as the ability to obsereb and learn something new, baring in mind that effort and hard wroking is what you need to reach your goal.
+### I See Growth Mindset as the ability to obsereb and learn something new, baring in mind that effort and hard work is what you need to reach your goal.

 I would say in order to remind myself to stay in the growth mindset mode the following: